board707/DMD_STM32/README.md

 Other features
 ------------
  - The graphics subsystem is inherited from Adafruit GFX library https://github.com/adafruit/Adafruit-GFX-Library
- - Dual memory buffering for reducing scanning artefacts and making some visual effects (see [Wiki/Examples](https://github.com/board707/DMD_STM32/wiki/quick_start#examples)).
+ - Dual memory buffering for reducing scanning artifacts and making some visual effects (see [Wiki/Examples](https://github.com/board707/DMD_STM32/wiki/quick_start#examples)).
  - Two color modes for RGB: highcolor RGB444 and low memory consuming RGB111 mode for LED signs, information boards etc.
  - Multicolor strings for fixed text and scrolling (since v1.1.2)
  - Chaining up to 100 panels for Monochrome (46 tested) or 16 for RGB 64x32.
 The number of matrices is limited by the size of the controller memory.